-Effects of the Chernobyl Disaster
+The Effects of the Chernobyl Disaster

 Radioisotopes Released & Their Half-Lives

-The Red Forest & Wildlife in the Exclusion Zone
+The Red Forest

-Studies on the effects of radiation on the Liquidators has proved difficult.
+Studies on the effects of radiation on the liquidators have proved difficult.
 Liquidators received varying doses of radiation based on the job they were given and the length of their term.
-In addition to this, the fall of the Soviet Union allowed people involved in the cleanup greater freedom to disperse throughout the former Soviet Union and the world.
+In addition to this, the fall of the Soviet Union allowed people greater freedom to disperse following the cleanup.

 The Effects on Groundwater, the Pripyat River, and Kiev’s Water Supply

 Despite the high solubility of cesium-containing salts, it has been argued that the groundwater surrounding the site was initially not directly affected by the disaster.
 Since the isotope of iodine had long decayed and the isotopes of strontium and cesium mostly settled and adsorbed to soil surfaces, the groundwater was largely protected.
-However, remediation efforts such as the burial of trees killed off by the initial blast of radiation, brought the radiation in direct contact with the water table which may be a large factor in water contamination.
+However, remediation efforts such as the burial of trees killed off by the initial blast of radiation brought the radiation in direct contact with the water table which may be a large factor in water contamination.

 When the accident occurred at the nuclear power plant, the nearby Pripyat River was flooded (as it was the wet season.)
 Since the Pripyat River feeds into one of Europe’s largest rivers, the Dnieper River, this quickly became a problem in the days following the accident.
-Kiev, the capital and largest city of the Ukraine, located just over 60 miles from Pripyat, drew water from the Dnieper reservoir.
+Kiev, the capital and largest city of Ukraine, located just over 60 miles from Pripyat, drew water from the Dnieper reservoir.

-Much of the Ukraine experienced high levels of cesium-137 and strontium-90 in drinking water.
+Much of Ukraine experienced high levels of cesium-137 and strontium-90 in drinking water.
 Official remarks from governing officials, however, assured residents that the fallout was insoluble and had settled to the bottom of the river.
 Despite this, the safety guidelines for the amount of radioactive iodine allowed in drinking water were temporarily raised so that the water from the reservoir would pass as “safe.”

 Did you know?